Building UC Santa Cruz Library’s First Design System

 Inconsistent Search box design, different button sizes

-Our goals for the design system
+Goals for the design system

 Where did we begin?